-Local history rooms are located at the Hervey Bay and Maryborough library branches.
+Local history resources are located at the Hervey Bay and Maryborough library branches.

 Microfiche and microfilm readers, computers and printers are also available for use.